xaguzman/enron-email-viewer/README.md

 # Enron Email Viewer

 ## Overview
-The Enron Email Viewer is a comprehensive full-stack application designed to index and search through the Enron email dataset using ZincSearch.
+The Enron Email Viewer is a full-stack application designed to index and search through the Enron email dataset using ZincSearch.
 It's composed of several key components:

 1. **ZincSearch**: A search engine used to index and query emails.
 2. **Indexer**: A custom Go application that processes and indexes the Enron email dataset into ZincSearch.